LuisSantosColman/miro-update-teams-settings/README.md

 3.2.
 If you do not have yet a Miro Developer Team, please visit this [Miro Help](https://help.miro.com/hc/en-us/articles/4766759572114-Enterprise-Developer-teams) page and follow the instructions within the article to create an Enterprise Developer Team for your Miro Enterprise Account.

 ## Step 4.
-Make sure you have the "Content Admin" Role in your Miro Enterprise Account
+Create a Miro App to get a REST API Token

 4.1.
-To be able to check the true number of Boards within your Miro Enterprise Account (including Boards you have not been invited to) you need to have the role "Content Admin" assigned.
-To check this, proceed as explained in this [Miro Help](https://help.miro.com/hc/en-us/articles/360017571194-Roles-in-Miro#h_01HQ8889WQP2N8PCPRHTPTDNZR) article.

-4.2.
-If you do not appear within the users assigned to the "Content Admin" role, proceed to add yourself to the "Content Admin" users as explained in the Help article mentioned in step 4.1.

-## Step 5.
-Create a Miro App to get a REST API Token

-5.1.
 To create a new application on your Miro Enterprise account using the Enterprise Developer team, navigate to __[Profile settings](https://help.miro.com/hc/en-us/articles/4408879513874-Profile-settings) > Your apps__, agree to the terms and conditions, and click on __+ Create new app__.

 <img src="https://miro-org.s3.eu-central-1.amazonaws.com/board_classification/Create_new_app.png" alt="Accept app terms screenshot" width="502" />

-5.2.
+4.2.
 Insert the desired app name (e.g. __Delete Empty Teams Script__), select your Developer team for the application and click on __Create app__.

 <img src="https://miro-org.s3.eu-central-1.amazonaws.com/board_classification/delete-empty-teams-create-app.jpeg" alt="Create app screenshot" width="502" />

-5.3.
+4.3.
 On the app page, scroll down and select the following scopes of access to grant to your REST API token:<br><br>
   `organizations:teams:read`<br>
   `organizations:teams:write`<br>

 <img src="https://miro-org.s3.eu-central-1.amazonaws.com/board_classification/update_teams_scopes.png" alt="API token scopes" width="700" />

-5.4.
+4.4.
 Click on __Install app and get OAuth token__

 <img src="https://miro-org.s3.eu-central-1.amazonaws.com/board_classification/install_and_get_token_screenshot1.png" alt="Install and and get token screenshot" width="700" />

-5.5.
+4.5.
 Select any Production team within your Enteprise account, the token will apply for the entire account based on the scopes set on step 5.3 and click on __Add__

 <img src="https://miro-org.s3.eu-central-1.amazonaws.com/board_classification/select_team_screenshot.png" alt="Install and and get token screenshot" width="502" />

-5.6.
+4.6.
 You will see the __REST API token__.
 Copy this token and store it in a secure place.
 You will need it when running the scripts.

 <img src="https://miro-org.s3.eu-central-1.amazonaws.com/board_classification/get_access_token_screenshot.png" alt="Install and and get token screenshot" width="502" />

-5.7.
+4.7.
 Find your __Miro Organization ID__ as you will need it when running the scripts.
 You will find your __Miro Organization ID__ in the URL of the page where you received the REST API token

 <img src="https://miro-org.s3.eu-central-1.amazonaws.com/board_classification/get_miro_org_id_screenshot.png" alt="Install and and get token screenshot" width="903" />

-## Step 6.
+## Step 5.
 Run script `updateTeams.js` using the command line (CLI)

-6.1.
+5.1.
 Within the file `updateTeams.js` replace the values of the below variables at the top of the script:

   - `IS_TEST`: set to `true` to run the script in test mode (no deletions will occur only reports will be generated).
 Set to `false` to perform the Miro Team deletions - code line `10`
   - `TOKEN`: replace value with your REST API token from step 5.6  - code line `11`
   - `MIRO_ORGANIZATION_ID`: replace value with your Miro Organization ID from step 5.7 - code line `12`
   - `TEAM_SETTINGS_PAYLOAD`: replace value with the JSON corresponding to the team settings you would like to change - code line `19`.
 To locate the API payload corresponding to the Team Settings in the Miro UI please review [this mapping table](https://docs.google.com/spreadsheets/d/1pd9WuR_7XWVg84h8c7I3kxaYmYnvNKlAcT5f9M5hvUg/edit?usp=sharing).
 Please make sure you confirm the payload with the official [Miro Teams Settings API documentation](https://developers.miro.com/reference/enterprise-update-team-settings) to make sure you are passing the correct desired values.

-6.2.
+5.2.
 Save your changes.

-6.3.
+5.3.
 In your command line interface navigate to the directory where you have placed the script files (see step 2.2)

-6.4.
+5.4.
 In your command line interface run `node updateTeams.js`.
 This command will trigger the script.

-## Step 7.
+## Step 6.
 Review the folder `miro_teams_update_output_files`

 Within the same folder where this script lives, the script creates a folder called `miro_teams_deletion_output_files`.
 Within this folder you will find the below reports: